microsoft/vscode-docs/blogs/2016/03/11/ExtensionsRoundup.md

 ## Ruby by Peng Lv

-This [extension]((https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) provides Ruby language and debugging support.

 Ruby language support is a popular request on [User Voice](https://visualstudio.uservoice.com/forums/293070-visual-studio-code?query=ruby), with a handful of extensions in the [Marketplace](https://marketplace.visualstudio.com/search?term=ruby&target=VSCode&sortBy=UpdatedDate).
-We've enjoyed playing with one of the latest
-Ruby extensions that provides debugging support.
+We've enjoyed playing with this [Ruby extension](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) that provides language and debugging support.
 The setup is simple and is contained in the extension's [README](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby).

 ### Install Ruby Dependencies

-Instructions for various Ruby versions.
+Here are the instructions for various Ruby versions.
 I am using Ruby v2.0.x.

 1. In the terminal, type `gem install ruby-debug-ide -v 0.4.32`.
 2. In the terminal, type `gem install debase -v 0.2.1`.